U.S. Route 222: History

+In 1998, construction began on a US 222 freeway bypass of Reading.
+The first portion opened between PA 724 and US 422 in 2000.
+In 2004, construction was completed on the section of the US 222 freeway between Grings Hill Road and PA 724.
+As a result, US 222 was shifted to follow the new freeway between Grings Hill Road and US 422 and run concurrent with US 422 on the Warren Street Bypass north to the interchange with the West Shore Bypass and PA 12.
+The former alignment of US 222 along Lancaster Avenue became a southern extension of US 222 Bus.
+In June 2006, the US 222 freeway was completed between the Lancaster County border and Grings Hill Road.
+This completed the project.

 In 2002, construction began on a bypass route for US 222 and PA 100 around Trexlertown.
-On September 29, 2005, PA 100 was rerouted to bypass the community to the west along the four-lane divided Trexlertown Bypass.
-US 222 was moved onto the bypass on September 28, 2007 following the extension of the bypass east to allow US 222 to bypass the community.
-The bypass cost $144 million to build.
+On September 29, 2005, PA 100 was rerouted to bypass Trexlertown to the west along the four-lane divided Trexlertown Bypass.
+US 222 was moved onto the bypass on September 28, 2007, following the completion of the bypass.
+The construction cost $144 million.
 The former alignment of US 222 through Trexlertown along Hamilton Boulevard was designated SR 6222.
+The new road was officially named the Fred Jaindl Memorial Highway, in honor of Fred Jaindl.

+In 2008, construction was competed on a new northbound ramp connecting to Paper Mill Road, replacing the ramp onto Spring Ridge Drive.

+In 2011, a new northbound ramp was opened connecting to Park Drive at the Interchange with Business Route 222 in Reading.

+On July 5, 2012, a portion of the southbound roadbed near the Berks County line had to close due to an 8-inch buckle in the road surface caused by the hot weather.
+Repairs were completed the next day.

+The PA 183 and PA 51 interchanges were both reconstructed starting in 2010.
+This project saw ramps and the overpass rebuilt, and left turn ramps reach ed by right turn ramps and existing ramps midyied to remove said connections.
+New previously nonexistent connections were also added.
+Initially set for completion in August 2012, it was not completed until early 2013.

-In March 2013, construction began on a new bridge to carry US 222/PA 272 over the Amtrak tracks in Lancaster.
+In March 2013, construction began on a new bridge to carry the road over the Amtrak tracks in Lancaster.
 The bridge project cost $26.6 million, with $12.7 million of that figure the actual construction costs of the bridge.
-The new bridge, which is four lanes wide and connects Lititz Pike directly with North Duke Street, opened to traffic on July 9, 2014, with the old bridge closed and later demolished.
-The bridge carrying US 222/PA 272 over the Amtrak line was named the Thaddeus Stevens Bridge in honor of Thaddeus Stevens, a 19th-century abolitionist and United States Representative who was from Lancaster.
+The new bridge, which is four lanes wide and connects Lititz Pike directly with North Duke Street, opened to traffic on July 9, 2014, with the old bridge demolished.
+The bridge was named the Thaddeus Stevens Bridge in honor of Thaddeus Stevens, a 19th-century abolitionist and United States Representative who was from Lancaster.
 Concurrent with the construction of the new bridge, McGovern Avenue was converted to a two-way road between North Queen Street and North Duke Street to provide improved access to Lancaster station.